top of page

 Still unsure where to start?
 Begin by identifying the most likely drivers behind your symptoms.

-I'm Christine Boudreau, LPC, AFMCP.
+Christine Boudreau, LPC, AFMCP

-I'm the extremely rare expert in two disciplines: functional medicine + psychotherapy.
+My search for answers led me to become the extremely rare expert in two disciplines: functional medicine + psychotherapy.

 “Best decision I ever made was calling Christine.
 Newly diagnosed with IBS, I was fearful.
 Christine healed my gut and my psyche.”